 Wong gets me to point my toe forwards (harder than it sounds, when you’re in that position) then he instructs me to squeeze the glute muscles, hamstrings, and lastly the calf in my left leg before I can draw my right foot back out, switching over to bring my left leg in to repeat on the opposite side.
 I’m knackered after six reps, which is ridiculous, but just goes to show that I wasn’t getting nearly enough out of the mountain climbers I had been doing before.

-Wong is all about efficiency of movement over speed, and as someone who has never much liked HIIT and much prefers a long, slow run or heavy weightlifting, I am totally on board with Wong’s way of training.
+Wong is all about efficiency of movement over speed, and as someone who has never much liked HIIT and much prefers a long, slow run (LISS) or heavy weightlifting, I am totally on board with Wong’s way of training.
 I leave with a spring in my step, ready and excited to take on the gym again.
 It’s little wonder his book is called The Feelgood Plan ($14).